Neuropathy after stroke can be tricky to diagnose, but fortunately there are ways to treat it.

 So let’s look at both types.

-Peripheral neuropathy feels like pain or numbness in one area of the body.
+Peripheral neuropathy feels like pain or numbness in one area of the body, typically in the hands and feet although it can occur elsewhere.
 This condition is caused by damage to nerves and nerve endings.

 Central neuropathy feels like burning sensation, pins-and-needles sensation, intense stabbing or searing sensations.